brandonkramer/wordpress-webpack-workflow/README.md

 ## What to configure
 1. Edit the translate script in package.json to change the destination file which should be in sync with `languages/wordpress-webpack.pot`, the text domain which wp-pot will scan and use to generate the pot file, package/last-translator/team/bug-report to edit the POT information data
 2. Edit the BrowserSync settings in `webpack.config.js` which applies to your local/server environment
-   - You can also disable BrownserSync, Eslint & Stylelint in `webpack.config.js`
+   - You can also disable BrowserSync, Eslint & Stylelint in `webpack.config.js`
 3. The workflow is ready to start, you may want to configure the files in `/webpack/` and `webpack.config.js` to better suite your needs

 ```bash